DaixuanLi/AutoBlox_Artifact/README.md

 python3 tuning_time.py
 ```

 Figure 7 and 8 should appear in reproduce_dat/ folder.
 This figure shows that with enforced tuning order, AutoBlox can accelerate the training procedure.
+Note that because of the randomness in the ML model,  the Figure 7, 8 may not look exactly like that in the paper, but it should show that with enforced tuning order, AutoBlox can accelerate and simplify the tuning procedure.